 Quality of Supply

-The power quality requirements set out in EN 50438 should be met along with the requirements described in this section of EREC G98.
+Harmonics and voltage fluctuation

+The connection and operation of a Micro-generator in parallel with a DNO’s Distribution Network shall not impair the quality of supply provided by the DNO to any Customers.
+In this respect the Micro-generator shall comply with:

+EN 61000-3-2 Class A for harmonics; and

+EN 61000-3-3 for voltage fluctuation and flicker with a dmax value of 4%.

 Micro-generators are likely to be installed in large numbers on LV Distribution Networks.
 They are likely to operate for long periods with no diversity between them, and adjacent Micro-generators are likely to be of the same technology.
-Therefore, in order to accommodate a high number of Micro-generators on a Distribution Network, procedures are specified in Annex A1 and Annex A2, which need to be applied when testing for harmonic current emissions and flicker.
+Therefore, in order to accommodate a high number of Micro-generators on a Distribution Network, procedures are specified in Annex A1 and Annex A2, which need to be applied when testing for harmonics, voltage fluctuations, flicker and DC injection.

-The requirements of EN 50438 shall be met for DC injection.
+DC injection

+The upper limit for DC injection is 0.25% of AC current rating per phase.

+Electromagnetic Compatibility (EMC)

+All equipment shall conform to the generic EMC standards: BS EN61000-6-3: Electromagnetic Compatibility, Generic Emission Standard; and BS EN61000-6-1: Electromagnetic Compatibility, Generic Immunity Standard.

 Short Circuit Current Contribution

 Directly Coupled Micro-generators

-The short-circuit parameters of synchronous Micro-generators shall be determined by means of a short-circuit test in accordance with EN 50438.
+The Manufacturer shall establish the maximum short circuit current contribution from the Micro-generator and the conditions under which this exists.
+This shall be determined in accordance with Annex A.2.3.4.

 Inverter Connected Micro-generators

-In addition to EN 50438 Manufacturers of Inverters shall take account of the following:

-DNOs need to understand the contribution that Inverters make to system fault levels in order to determine that they can continue to safely operate their Distribution Networks without exceeding design fault levels for switchgear and other circuit components; and
+DNOs need to understand the contribution that Inverters make to system fault levels in order to determine that they can continue to safely operate their Distribution Networks without exceeding design fault levels for switchgear and other circuit components.

 As the output from an Inverter reduces to zero when a short circuit is applied to its terminals, a short circuit test does not represent the worst case scenario; in most cases the voltage will not collapse to zero for a Distribution Network fault.